ephraimg/ten-percent/README.md

+Run the application on port 8099:

+`mvn spring-boot:run -Dspring-boot.run.arguments=--server.port=8099`

+Or to run it on the default port that's set in `application.properties`:

+`mvn spring-boot:run`

 Build a Docker image:

 `docker build -t ephraimglick/ten-percent .`

-Run the application on port 8080:
+Run the dockerized application at port 8099:

-`docker run -p 8080:8080 ephraimglick/ten-percent`
+`docker run -p 8099:8080 ephraimglick/ten-percent`

 Connect to the EC2 instance: